When it comes to mortgage companies such as Santander, do Faringdon solicitors incur a fee to be on the list of approved solicitors?

-It has been three months following my purchase conveyancing in Faringdon concluded.
-I have checked the Land Registry site which shows that I paid £175,000 when infact I paid £160,000.
+2 months have elapsed since my purchase conveyancing in Faringdon took place.
+I have checked the Land Registry site which shows that I paid £175,000 when infact I paid £180,000.
 Why the discrepancy?

 The price paid figure is taken from the application to register the purchase.
 It is the figure included in the Transfer (the legal deed which transfers the property from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.

 Just had an offer accepted on a new build flat in Faringdon.
-Conveyancing is daunting at the best of times but I have never purchased a new build flat before.
-Can you give me some examples of some of the questions asked in new build conveyancing.
+Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
+What sort of enquires would be asked in new build conveyancing.

-Set out below is a sample of a few leasehold new build enquiries that you can expect your new-build leasehold conveyancing in Faringdon
+Set out below are examples of a selection of leasehold new build enquiries that you should expect your new-build leasehold conveyancing in Faringdon